John Minnix - Compliance Strategist

 CMMC Level 1: Foundational

-CMMC Level 1 sets the DIB’s cybersecurity baseline by focusing on fundamental cyber hygiene practices.
-It is designed to protect Federal Contract Information (FCI).
-This is information in federal contracts that is not intended for public release.
+CMMC Level 1 sets the baseline for cybersecurity across the Defense Industrial Base (DIB).
+It focuses on fundamental practices to protect Federal Contract Information (FCI), information provided by or generated for the government that is not intended for public release.

 CMMC Level 2: Advanced